 Natural morality is a form of morality based on how humans evolve rather than morality acquired through social norms.
 It basically means, the more we evolve as a people, the more we evolve morally.
 You can kind of see that now.
 Black Lives Matter isn’t a new movement.
 These protests aren’t the first of their kind.
 The formation of Black Lives Matter happened six years ago, but many are just learning about it today.
 That’s natural morality.
 The protests that started six years ago didn’t nearly have the impact they do now where you see all 50 states and countries around the world protest.
 The only thing that’s changed between then and now… is time.
 (Hatred for our current administration kind of helps too.)

 Darwin and Morality

 Since this type of sympathy is instinctive and shown through many species, Darwin deduces that this emotional character is inherited through natural selection.
-From a naturalistic perspective, instinctive sympathy was first developed so that animals can thrive a society based in community.
+From a naturalistic perspective, instinctive sympathy was first developed so that animals can thrive in a society based on the community.
 In this case, morality is a crucial instinct of survival for social animals.
-The selfless concern for the well-being of others enables individuals to guarantee survival of the group.
+The selfless concern for the well-being of others enables individuals to guarantee the survival of the group.

 It’s not hard to make these connections.
 Mankind is a social animal that inherited moral traits through the evolution of morality.
 If someone has not yet reached the level of morality that we seek in these protests, it could be that they haven’t evolved yet.
 It’s no different than the people who did not take action six years ago but are taking action now.
 Sometimes it takes time.
 I know Darwin would also agree that natural selection means evolve or die, so I’m hoping that this moral revolution continues and we get to a place where everyone is enlightened by the struggles that we go through.
 I just hope that it happens in my lifetime.